chelleboyer/orca/docs/prd.md

 ## Epic 3: Relationship Mapping & NOM

 **Epic Goal:** Build the Nested Object Matrix (NOM) that enables teams to map relationships between objects with proper cardinality and directional labeling.
-This epic transforms the object catalog into a connected domain model.
+This epic transforms the object catalog into a connected domain model. **Epic completed September 3, 2025** with full NOM matrix interface, relationship management, and collaborative editing features.

-### Story 3.1: Basic Nested Object Matrix Interface
+### Story 3.1: Basic Nested Object Matrix Interface ✅ **COMPLETE**

 As a **contributor**,
 I want **to view objects in a matrix format to define relationships**, so that **I can systematically map how domain objects connect to each other**.

-#### Acceptance Criteria
+#### Acceptance Criteria ✅ **ALL COMPLETE**
-1. NOM displays all objects as both rows and columns in an interactive grid
+1. ✅ NOM displays all objects as both rows and columns in an interactive grid
-2. Matrix cells are clickable and show relationship status (none, defined, bidirectional)
+2. ✅ Matrix cells are clickable and show relationship status (none, defined, bidirectional)
-3. Diagonal cells (object to itself) are disabled or marked as self-references
+3. ✅ Diagonal cells (object to itself) are disabled or marked as self-references
-4. Grid supports scrolling and is responsive for different screen sizes
+4. ✅ Grid supports scrolling and is responsive for different screen sizes
-5. Matrix updates dynamically when objects are added/removed from catalog
+5. ✅ Matrix updates dynamically when objects are added/removed from catalog
-6. Visual indicators distinguish between empty, unidirectional, and bidirectional relationships
+6. ✅ Visual indicators distinguish between empty, unidirectional, and bidirectional relationships

-### Story 3.2: Relationship Definition with Cardinality
+### Story 3.2: Relationship Definition with Cardinality ✅ **COMPLETE**

 As a **contributor**,
 I want **to define relationships between objects with proper cardinality labels**, so that **the domain model accurately reflects real-world constraints**.

-#### Acceptance Criteria
+#### Acceptance Criteria ✅ **ALL COMPLETE**
-1. Clicking a matrix cell opens relationship editor with cardinality options (1:1, 1:N, N:M)
+1. ✅ Clicking a matrix cell opens relationship editor with cardinality options (1:1, 1:N, N:M)
-2. Users can set directional labels (e.g., "User owns Account", "Account belongs to User")
+2. ✅ Users can set directional labels (e.g., "User owns Account", "Account belongs to User")
-3. Relationships can be bidirectional with different labels each direction
+3. ✅ Relationships can be bidirectional with different labels each direction
-4. Cardinality settings persist and display in matrix cell summaries
+4. ✅ Cardinality settings persist and display in matrix cell summaries
-5. Relationship editor supports saving, canceling, and deleting relationships
+5. ✅ Relationship editor supports saving, canceling, and deleting relationships
-6. Matrix cells show abbreviated relationship info (hover for full details)
+6. ✅ Matrix cells show abbreviated relationship info (hover for full details)

-### Story 3.3: Collaborative Editing & Cell Locking
+### Story 3.3: Collaborative Editing & Cell Locking ✅ **COMPLETE**

 As a **contributor working with teammates**,
 I want **to see when others are editing relationships and avoid conflicts**, so that **our team can collaborate efficiently without overwriting each other's work**.

-#### Acceptance Criteria
+#### Acceptance Criteria ✅ **ALL COMPLETE**
-1. Matrix cells show presence indicators when other users are viewing/editing
+1. ✅ Matrix cells show presence indicators when other users are viewing/editing
-2. Active editing locks cells temporarily to prevent simultaneous edits
+2. ✅ Active editing locks cells temporarily to prevent simultaneous edits
-3. Lock timeout (5 minutes) automatically releases abandoned edits
+3. ✅ Lock timeout (5 minutes) automatically releases abandoned edits
-4. Users can see who is currently editing which relationships
+4. ✅ Users can see who is currently editing which relationships
-5. Optimistic updates show changes immediately with conflict resolution
+5. ✅ Optimistic updates show changes immediately with conflict resolution
-6. WebSocket communication enables real-time presence and lock updates
+6. ✅ WebSocket communication enables real-time presence and lock updates

 ## Epic 4: Roles & Call-to-Action Matrix